loophp/dynamicobjects/README.md

 ## Features

 * Can be used as object or as a trait,
-* Can memoize methods results and/or properties if they are callable.
+* Can memoize methods results and/or properties if they are callable,
+* The caching object use CacheInterface and can be injected.

 ## Installation